botlabs-gg/ayana-locales/README.md

 ## Message Formatting
 We use [Format.JS](https://formatjs.io/guides/message-syntax/) To format our messages.
 Please get to know the syntax before starting to translate.
 In addition to [Format.JS](https://formatjs.io/guides/message-syntax/) there are certain things that should never be translated:

-1. Command names (stuff like "`support` command for invite" or "`settings guild dmerrors false`").
+1. Command names (stuff like `` `support` command for invite`` or `settings guild dmerrors false`).
 Don't translate the actual command into your language.
-2. Command arguments that are exactly written for the command to work (stuff like "`=m r <on|one|off>`").
+2. Command arguments that are exactly written for the command to work (stuff like `=m r <on|one|off>`).
 Don't translate those into your language.

-In addition there is a lot of Markdown formatting in these strings so things look pretty on Discord.
+There is also a lot of Markdown formatting involved in these strings so things look pretty on Discord.
 Please make sure to maintain these in your final translation.
-Here is a small list of some of the stuff you may see
+Here is a small list of some of the stuff you may see:
 1. `**String to translate**`
 2. `__String to translate__`
 3. `` `String to translate` ``